Trusted WordPress tutorials, when you need them most.

 The WordPress block editor dynamically generates CSS classes for blocks.

-To find these CSS classes, you’ll need to add that particular block to a post or page.
-After that, you need to click on the Preview button to see the block in action.
+To find these CSS classes, you’ll first need to add a particular block to a post or page.
+Then, you’ll want to click the ‘Preview’ button to see the block in action.

-In the preview tab, take your mouse to the block that you just added and select Inspect tool by right-clicking.
+In the preview tab, simply move your mouse to the block you just added and right-click to select the Inspect tool.

-In the developer console, you’ll see the HTML generated by the block.
-From here, you can see the CSS classes added by the block.
+In the developer console, you’ll see the HTML generated by the block and the CSS classes it added.

 In the screenshot above, we are looking at the Gallery block’s CSS classes.
 You can then use these CSS classes to style the gallery block in your WordPress theme.